impress-org/support-manual/documentation/management.md

 An example of a Github issue with a proper prefix is:

-`web-doc(woocommerce): Add new doc about customizing the Upsell via template files`
+`web-doc(admin-email): update Email Notifications doc with new tags`

-From this we know that a Documentation article related to our WooCommerce add-on must be created.
+From this we know that a Documentation article related to the admin email setting needs to be updated.

-The Give Docs repository has an issue template that is very detailed, but may change from time to time as well.
-But it is in the team's best interest that everyone follows the issue template closely.
+The Give Docs repository has an issue template that is very detailed and helpful, here.
+It is in the team's best interest that everyone follows the issue template closely, so that documentation can get high-quality attention each day.

 ### Assigning Issues